Nezz7/DevOps-Labs/git/git-lab.md

 find  .git/objects
 .git/objects/80/2992c4220de19a90767f3000a79a31b98d0df7
 ```
-Now you can see some files in the `.git/objects` directory. let's open it
+Now you can see some files in the `.git/objects` directory.
+Let's open it
 ```bash
 cat .git/objects/80/2992c4220de19a90767f3000a79a31b98d0df7
 ```
-it shows some binary data.
+It shows some binary data.
 Git stores files in a compressed format.
 ``` bash
 file .git/objects/80/2992c4220de19a90767f3000a79a31b98d0df7
 .git/objects/80/2992c4220de19a90767f3000a79a31b98d0df7: zlib compressed data